GNOME/nautilus/.gitlab/issue_templates/Bug.md

 <!--
-Please test if the issue has already been fixed by installing the latest testing version.
+It's very helpful to know if the bug also happens in the latest development version.
 It can be installed alongside the regular version with these instructions:

 1. Make sure that Flatpak is installed (see https://flatpak.org/setup )